 Missing out on best days can be costly

 Hypothetical growth of $10,000 invested in the S&P 500 Index, January 1, 1980–March 31, 20213

 With recent interest rate increases, yields on relatively safe accounts like money markets and high-yield savings accounts have risen, making them more attractive to savers.
 But returns on those accounts may barely keep up with inflation in the long run.
 For example, if an investor puts $100 into a money market account today that returns 4% annually, it would be worth $104 a year later.
 But at a 4% inflation rate, goods that cost $100 today will cost $104.
 "Historically, a diversified mix of stocks and bonds have provided a better chance of outpacing inflation over the long run, versus investing in short term instruments," says Malwal.

 Instead of turning to cash, Malwal suggests several moves that can offer protection and diversification in today's market:

 - Check your bond exposure.
 Bond prices and yields move in opposite directions.
 So while rising interest rates tend to depress bond prices, yields have moved higher.
-Strategic Advisers, LLC has added exposure to investment grade bonds within managed client accounts.

 - Assess your tolerance for risk.
 During bull markets it can be tempting to take on additional risk, but a market downturn is a good opportunity to assess whether your asset mix is well aligned with your risk exposure.
 "Investors who were tempted to take on more risk over the last few years likely experienced more volatility this year than those investors who regularly rebalanced their accounts," says Malwal.
 "Greater volatility can lead to more stress for some investors, which unfortunately can lead to rash investment decisions."
 Regularly rebalancing the mix of investments in your accounts can help keep your risk level consistent in different types of markets.
 That can help take some of the sting out of future periods of market volatility that will inevitably occur.